jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 * Assign some [instance variables](https://www.ruby-lang.org/en/documentation/faq/8/) that Jekyll will utilize to generate the page.
 * Process the page filename.
 It will extract the extension and base name.
-* `read_yaml` is only needed to define some instance variable for us.
-It's just simpler than doing it by hand.
+* `read_yaml` is only needed to define some instance variables for us.
+It's simpler than doing it by hand.
 You can use any other layout as rendered content will be overwritten.
 * Overwrite content with JSON generated from a [hash](https://ruby-doc.org/core-2.7.2/Hash.html) provided in the `data` argument.